Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation and listening skills

-You need to discuss with them how broad or detailed the definition of the respondent group needs to be.
+You should discuss with them how broad or detailed the respondent group definition has to be.

 Too broad (e.g. “men”, “young people”) and you end up with too wide a range of opinions.
 You won’t get the specific insights you are looking for.